mmaulwurff/weapons-menu/README.txt

     https://forum.zdoom.org/viewtopic.php?f=43&t=57964

-Other weapons are supported, but required initial setup:
+Other weapons are supported, but require initial setup:

 When you load weapon set that is by Weapon Menu out of the box, a message will appear with a suggestion to try Autodetection.
 To autodetect